menu

 Colee Hammock / Beverly Heights is an urban neighborhood (based on population density) located in Fort Lauderdale, Florida.

-Colee Hammock / Beverly Heights real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
+Colee Hammock / Beverly Heights real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and townhomes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the Colee Hammock / Beverly Heights neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Colee Hammock / Beverly Heights neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics